digitalbricklayer/techteapotcom/src/content/posts/it-run-the-servers-facilities-run-the-air-con.md

 What can you do about it?

-- Make sure the facilities people are pro-actively monitoring the air-con units; <strong>AND</strong>
+- Make sure the facilities people are pro-actively monitoring the air-con units; **AND**
-- Give the duty mobile number to the facilities people and ask them to ring you when a failure occurs; <strong>OR</strong>
+- Give the duty mobile number to the facilities people and ask them to ring you when a failure occurs; **OR**
 - Install your own independent monitoring system.

 When you ask the facilities people to pro-actively monitor the air-conditioning they will bleat about the cost.
 Quite rightly, monitors purchased from the air-con manufacturer often cost an arm and a leg.

 Luckily, from your point of view,  things are a lot easier.
 You can source either network based or serial based sensors that are very reasonable.
 You can even integrate them into your existing network monitoring system.

-<strong>There is no excuse for not knowing when your air-con fails</strong>. :smile: If you need any help choosing a monitor, please get in touch.
+**There is no excuse for not knowing when your air-con fails**. :smile: If you need any help choosing a monitor, please get in touch.
 As always, we're happy to help.